-The valuation of investment properties is complex and incorporates numerous assumptions and parameters relevant to measurement that involve considerable estimation uncertainties and judgment.
-Any change in the assumptions used and parameters used to measure the investment properties may cause a significant change in the respective fair values.
+Determining the fair value of investment properties is complex and incorporates numerous assumptions and parameters (notably yields, estimated market rents, discount and capitalization rates) relevant to measurement that involve considerable estimation uncertainties and judgment.

-The significance of the estimates and judgments, together with the fact that only a small percentage difference in individual property valuation, when aggregated, could result in a material misstatement in the note disclosure, warrants specific audit focus in this area.
+The significance of the estimates and judgments involved, together with the fact that only a small percentage difference in individual investment property valuation, when aggregated, could result in a material misstatement in the note disclosure, warrants specific audit focus in this area.